metrixorg/MetrixDocument/src/jekyll/docs/sdk/cordova/cordova-sdk-docs-en.md

 - **Second variable:** A `Map<String, String>` that specifies the attributes of an event.
 - **Third variable:** A `Map<String, Double>` that contains measurable metrics.

+**Note:** Every event can have up to 50 attributes unique to that event with each attribute having a limit of 512 bytes in key and 512 bytes in value.

 #### Specify the default attributes for user

 Using this function, you can add arbitrary `Attributes` to all events of the user: